The Mountain Between Us (novel)

 The Mountain Between Us is a romance-disaster novel, written by American author Charles Martin.
 The story focuses on Dr. Ben Payne and writer Ashley Knox as they get stranded in the High Uintas Wilderness after a plane crash.

 The novel was published by Broadway Books on June 1, 2010.
 A film adaptation starring Idris Elba and Kate Winslet was released on October 6, 2017.

 Plot

 On a stormy winter night, Dr. Ben Payne and writer Ashley Knox are stuck in Salt Lake City International Airport when their flights are canceled.
 Both are eager to reach their destinations—Ben has patients waiting, and Ashley is to be married the following day.
-Ben hires a charter plane and offers Ashley a seat, but when their pilot suffers a fatal stroke in flight, the plane crashes, leaving them stranded in the High Uintas Wilderness.
+Ben charters a Scout, a single-engine bush plane, to fly him over the mountains to Denver and offers Ashley a seat.
+Soon they are airborne over the mountains, but their pilot suffers a fatal stroke in flight and the plane crashes, leaving them stranded in the High Uintas Wilderness.

 Though they survive the impact with injuries (Ben has broken ribs and Ashley suffers a terrible leg fracture), they are faced with harsh weather conditions and the fact that no one knows they are missing.
-The ordeal leads them to depend on one other for survival, and ultimately brings them closer.
+The ordeal leads them to depend on one other for survival as they try to find an inhabited area, and ultimately brings them closer.